awslabs/ec2-spot-labs/workshops/running-amazon-ec2-workloads-at-scale/README.md

 	>**Note: If you are attending an event, please run in the region suggested by the facilitators of the workshop.**

-1. Make sure you have a valid Amazon EC2 key pair and record the key pair name in the region you are operating in before you begin.
-To see your key pairs, open the Amazon EC2 console, then click Key Pairs in the navigation pane.

-	>Note: If you don't have an Amazon EC2 key pair, you must create the key pair in the same region where you are creating the stack.
-For information about creating a key pair, see [Getting an SSH Key Pair](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html#having-ec2-create-your-key-pair) in the Amazon EC2 User Guide for Linux Instances.

 1. During this workshop, you will install software (and dependencies) on the Amazon EC2 instances launched in your account.
 The software packages and/or sources you will install will be from the [Amazon Linux 2](https://aws.amazon.com/amazon-linux-2/) distribution as well as from third party repositories and sites.
 Please review and decide your comfort with installing these before continuing.

 ## Architecture